rclone/rclone/docs/content/rc.md

 Values for "transferring", "checking" and "lastError" are only assigned if data is available.
 The value for "eta" is null if an eta cannot be determined.

+### core/stats-delete: Delete stats group. {#core/stats-delete}

+This deletes entire stats group

+Parameters

+- group - name of the stats group (string)

 ### core/stats-reset: Reset stats. {#core/stats-reset}

 This clears counters, errors and finished transfers for all stats or specific stats group if group is provided.

 Parameters